 Applications for restoration made after the restoration period may be accepted by BPEQ at its discretion and only in extenuating circumstances.
 However, there is no guarantee that BPEQ will accept a restoration application made after 31 August.
 Any restoration application made after 31 August must be made using an approved form provided by BPEQ (see below).
 BPEQ will not consider any restoration application more than six months after the end of the restoration period – i.e. the end of February the following year.

-Restoration applications made six months after the end of the restoration period (i.e. between 1 September to 28 February) are to be made by downloading and completing the approved restoration form in full.
+Restoration applications made six months after the end of the restoration period (i.e. between 1 September to 28 February) are to be made by completing the approved restoration form in full.
+Engineers who believe they qualify for restoration should contact BPEQ.

 When assessing a restoration application BPEQ will consider the following: